 2.10.
-"Malfunction" means any sudden and unavoidable failure of air pollution control equipment or process equipment or of a process to operate in a normal or usual manner.
-Failures that are caused entirely or in part by poor maintenance, careless operation or any other preventable upset condition or preventable equipment breakdown shall not be considered malfunctions.
+"Malfunction" means any a sudden and unavoidable failure of air pollution control equipment or process equipment or of a process to operate in a normal or usual manner.
+Failures that are caused entirely or in part by poor maintenance, careless operation or any other preventable upset condition or preventable equipment breakdown shall not be considered malfunctions breakdown of process or control equipment.